ucsb-cs156/w24/lab/team01.md

 * For the PR description, enter something like this.
 DO NOT leave the description blank.
   It is very important to develop good habits around writing clear PR descriptions.

+  The `Closes #5` text is also super important; use the number of the issue that you are working on.
+When you type `Closes #5` it will link the PR to issue 5, and if/when the PR is merged, it will automatically close the issue and move it into the Done column on the Kanban board.

   ```
   In this PR, we add an service that wraps the Location API from
   https://nominatim.openstreetmap.org/search/{location}?format=json";

+  Closes #5
   ```
 * Then, once the PR is created, add your team members as code reviewers
 * Do not merge your own PR.
 You should wait until another member of your team has code reviewed it, and then they can do the merge.